SkyuForever/CRE-LLM/README.md

 >
 > Remember to use the SAME template in training and inference.
 >
-> For more information please refer to [LLaMA-Efficient-Tuning](https://github.com/hiyouga/LLaMA-Efficient-Tuning).
+> For more information of fine-tuning, please refer to [LLaMA-Efficient-Tuning](https://github.com/hiyouga/LLaMA-Efficient-Tuning).

 (1) **Supervised Fine-Tuning LLM for triple Generation**